 Low-code solutions should connect seamlessly with other software using APIs or prebuilt connectors.

 Scalable by design:

 Low-code can help IT leaders have their teams quickly develop and deploy applications without having to write code from scratch.
-This can save time and money, and allow IT departments to focus on more strategic tasks.Read more
+This can save time and money, and allow IT departments to focus on more strategic tasks aimed at the organization's digital transformation.Read more